Athlete Guide to Setting SMART Nutrition Goals

 It answers the question:

-For example, if your current hydration level is low, setting a goal to double it in a week is not achievable.
-Instead, set a goal that’s challenging but doable based on your current level.
+If their current hydration level is low, setting a goal to double it in a week is not achievable.
+Instead, set a goal that’s challenging but doable based on their current level.

 Relevant: A relevant goal aligns with your overall objectives and values.